If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify’s Retail Package

 The Shopify retail package is cut with brick-and-mortar in hindsight.
-It allows you to monitor staff shifts and manage all essential POS hardware, ensuring the smooth operation of a shop.
+It allows you to monitor staff shifts and manage all essential POS hardware, ensuring smooth shop operations.

 Usually, you’d need a card reader, register, and receipt printer to operate.
 For $49, you’ll receive Shopify software, hardware, and PINs for each of your staff members.